 Groundwater Sustainability Plan Annual Report Elements Guide Basin Name Tule Lake Subbasin GSP Local ID California Code of Regulations - GSP Regulation Sections Groundwater Sustainability Plan Elements Document page number(s) that address the applicable GSP element.
 Article 5 Plan Contents Subarticle 4 Monitoring Networks § 354.40 Reporting Monitoring Data to the Department Monitoring data shall be stored in the data management system developed pursuant to Section 352.6.
 A copy of the monitoring data shall be included in the Annual Report and submitted electronically on forms provided by the Department.
-Table 2-1, Table 2-2, Appendix B Note: Authority cited: Section 10733.2, Water Code.
+Table 2-1 (Page 2-1), Table 2-2 (Page 2-5), Appendix B Note: Authority cited: Section 10733.2, Water Code.
 Reference: Sections 10728, 10728.2, 10733.2 and 10733.8, Water Code.
 Article 7 Annual Reports and Periodic Evaluations by the Agency § 356.2 Annual Reports Each Agency shall submit an annual report to the Department by April 1 of each year following the adoption of the Plan.
-The annual report shall include the following components for the preceding water year: (a) General information, including an executive summary and a location map depicting the basin covered by the report. (b) A detailed description and graphical representation of the following conditions Executive Summary (pages ES-1 through ES-2); Figure 1-1 (page 1-2) of the basin managed in the Plan: (1) Groundwater elevation data from monitoring wells identified in the monitoring network shall be analyzed and displayed as follows: (A) Groundwater elevation contour maps for each principal aquifer in the basin illustrating, at a minimum, the seasonal high and seasonal low groundwater conditions.
-Section 2, Figure 2-1 through 2-2 (pages 2-3 through 2- 4) (B) Hydrographs of groundwater elevations and water year type using historical data to the greatest extent available, including from January 1, 2015, to current reporting year.
+The annual report shall include the following components for the preceding water year: (a) General information, including an executive summary and a location map depicting the basin covered by the report.(b) A detailed description and graphical representation of the following conditions Executive Summary (Pages ES-1 through ES-2), Section 1 (Page 1-1), Figure 1-1 (Page 1-2) of the basin managed in the Plan:(1) Groundwater elevation data from monitoring wells identified in the monitoring network shall be analyzed and displayed as follows: (A) Groundwater elevation contour maps for each principal aquifer in the basin illustrating, at a minimum, the seasonal high and seasonal low groundwater conditions.
+Figure 2-1 (Page 2-3), Figure 2-2 (Page 2-4) (B) Hydrographs of groundwater elevations and water year type using historical data to the greatest extent available, including from January 1, 2015, to current reporting year.
 Appendix B